The Ranger Clutch Fluid Protocol

 an excellent chart of alternative high-quality fluids, linked by

-Super DOT4 brake fluid is repackaged and distributed under the
+Pentosin-brand Super DOT4 brake fluid is repackaged and distributed

-GM-brand and is specified for C6 Corvettes clutch
+under the GM-brand and is specified for C4, C5, and C6 Corvettes

 The